rezaqorbani/absorbing-markov-chains/README.md

-# Absorbing Markov Chain Calculator
+#Calculator for stable state of finite Markov chain
 A python GUI program that calculates the stable state matrix (vector) of an absorbing markov chain.
 Tkinter is used for GUI and input is validated using regex.